jenkinsci/multi-branch-project-plugin/README.md

     mvn release:prepare release:perform

-To test in a local Jenkins instance
+To test in a local Jenkins instance:

     mvn hpi:run